moff/angular2-ladda/README.md

 ## Usage

-Add `[ladda]="isLoading"` to a button tag in template, e.g.:
+Add `[ladda]="isLoading"` to a button tag in your template, e.g.:

 ```html
 <button [ladda]="isLoading">Save</button>
 ```

-In the component the value of `isLoading` can be toggled to show/hide Ladda's spinner:
+In the component the value of `isLoading` can be changed to show/hide Ladda's spinner:

 ```typescript
 import { Component } from '@angular/core';